GeoSence

 Munich

 The City of Munich aims to implement a geofencing demonstration.
 An interconnection between existing geodata and vehicles of shared micro-mobility will be initiated, communicating local traffic rules on a digital channel.
 A monitoring & data analytics tool for shared micro-mobility will be used giving explicit information about mobility behavior and traffic impact.
 Geofencing defines parking, no-parking and no-go zones for e-scooters.
 On designated parking areas different sensor technologies improving GPS signal accuracy will be tested.
-Surveys will be conducted to analyze the impact and acceptance of geofencing and the sensor technologies.
-A monitoring and evaluation about surveillance will take place and examine the non-compliance of traffic regulations.
-Core questions include impact of geofencing on traffic and mobility behavior, its effectiveness compared to current standard, envisioned impact if scaled-up on city level, opinions of the users about geofencing (acceptance, privacy issues etc.) and necessary data management & traffic control strategies taking geofencing into account and applying it.
+Surveys will be conducted to analyze the impact and acceptance of geofencing and sensor technologies.
+A monitoring and evaluation of surveillance will take place and examine the non-compliance of traffic regulations.
+Core questions include the impact of geofencing on traffic and mobility behavior, its effectiveness compared to current standard, envisioned impact if scaled-up on the city level, opinions of the users about geofencing (acceptance, privacy issues, etc.), and necessary data management & traffic control strategies taking geofencing into account and applying it.

 Read more